hfanc001/rshell/FRQ.md

 #####FAQ in redirection:
 1. [Redirection[Bash-hackers]](http://wiki.bash-hackers.org/syntax/redirection)
 2. [Cprogramming.com: Appending Text to Existing Text File](http://cboard.cprogramming.com/c-programming/103570-appending-text-existing-text-file.html)
-3. Mode definition for open [Stackoverflow: what does mode_t 0644 mean?](http://stackoverflow.com/questions/18415904/what-does-mode-t-0644-mean)
+3. Mode definition for open: [Stackoverflow: what does mode_t 0644 mean?](http://stackoverflow.com/questions/18415904/what-does-mode-t-0644-mean)

 ###`Signal`:
 ------------
 Do not use `execvp()`

-Use [getenv()](http://linux.die.net/man/3/getenv) to find PATH Check if the file is executable
+Use [getenv()](http://linux.die.net/man/3/getenv) to find PATH

+Check if the file is executable using [access()](http://linux.die.net/man/2/access)

 Use [execv()](http://linux.die.net/man/3/execv) or any syscall other than `execvp`

 #####FAQ in	getting path and using exec: